-Online customer service professionals that work through a company’s social media pages are typically referred to as “Social Media Managers” in today’s business world.
+Online customer service professionals working through a company’s social media pages are typically called “Social Media Managers” in today’s business world.

-When you call or send an email to the company, you won’t typically get a response, and the only person who will be aware of it is going to be you.
+When you call or email the company, you won’t typically get a response, and the only person who will be aware of it will be you.
 Because of this, it is simple for businesses to ignore you, and they do so without fear of significant repercussions.

 As a result, businesses are now more inclined to respond & do everything in their power to ensure that their customers are satisfied.